 Centrally Positioned: Melbourne’s Chinatown is centered at the eastern end of Little Bourke Street, stretching between the Spring and Swanston Streets in the city centre.
 Also Laneways and Alleys: The area consists of numerous laneways, alleys, and arcades that connect the streets.

-Historical Significance: Gold Rush Era: Chinatown’s roots date back to the 1850s gold rush days when it served as a staging post for Chinese gold seekers.
-Longest Continuous Chinese Settlement: It proudly holds the distinction of being the longest continuous Chinese settlement in the western world.
+Longest Continuous Chinese Settlement: Chinatown proudly has the distinction of being the longest continuous Chinese settlement in the western world.

-Melbourne Chinese New Year Festival: For over 160 years, the Chinatown community and supporting Chinese organizations have hosted vibrant Chinese New Year celebrations in Melbourne’s Chinatown.
+Melbourne Chinese New Year Festival: The Chinatown community and supporting Chinese organizations have hosted wonderful cultural exhibitions and Chinese New Year celebrations in Melbourne’s Chinatown.

 Dining, Entertainment, and Shopping